Drawing lots and scheduling

 - Jersey color

 This means that you will get balanced groups regardless of the geographical area your tournament covers.
-If you are interested, we will describe in more detail how this is done in our tournament nerd informationpage.
+If you are interested, we describe in more detail how it is done in our page with information for tournament geeks .

-Cup Manager use templates not to construct the playoff trees in a tournament, but by an advanced algorithm that builds an optimal playoff tree regardless of the conditions.
-This means that you don't have to worry about manually changing your playoff trees if you have a complicated collection of teams that, for example, have progressed to your B-playoffs or if you have many uneven playoff trees.
+Cup Manager does not use templates to construct the playoff trees in a tournament, but an advanced algorithm that builds an optimal playoff tree regardless of the conditions.
+This means that you don't have to worry about manually changing your playoff brackets if you have a complicated collection of teams that have advanced to your B-playoffs, or if you have a lot of uneven playoff trees.

-Read more on our tournament nerds page if you are interested in how it is done.
+Read more on our page for tournament geeks if you're interested in how it's done.

 To easily get an overview of how teams from different countries or cities have been distributed between the different groups in your draw, you can choose to color the teams according to different characteristics.